Self-consistent quantum measurement tomography based on semidefinite programming: Runtime and average accuracy of SDPs for QMT

 The results of the numerical experiments are shown in Fig.~\ref{fig:timeDim} (runtime) and Fig.~\ref{fig:traceDim} (average trace distance between input and output effects).
-We observe that the perfomances of both the single-delta and the many-deltas SDP are comparable with the ones of log MLE, both as for runtime and for average accuracy.
-Therefore, we can conclude that are methods are a valid alternative for the fitting of the experimental frequencies in QMT.
+We observe that the perfomance of both the single-delta and the many-deltas SDP are comparable with that of log-MLE, both for runtime and for average accuracy.
+Therefore, we can conclude that these methods are a valid alternative for fitting experimental frequencies in QMT.
 We note that the runtime of the SDPs as a function of $d$ is sub-exponential \cite{BVbook}, and can be captured by a high-degree polynomial.
-In particular, we have observed that the lines in Fig.~\ref{fig:timeDim} are well-reproduced (up to errors of the order of $10^{-12}$) by a 5-degree polynomial.
+In particular, we have observed that the lines in Fig.~\ref{fig:timeDim} are well-reproduced (up to errors of the order of $10^{-13}$) by a 6-degree polynomial. \mar{The fast scaling of the number of resources (both in terms of required number of measurements and post-processing runtime) as a function of the system dimension is a well-known issue of quantum tomography.
+To cope with this problem, a promising strategy that we have not addressed in this paper is \textit{compressive quantum tomography} \cite{Kim2020,Teo2021}, which characterizes low-rank quantum objects (including POVMs) using minimal measuring resources. }